rfries/enig4s/doc/DesignNotes.md

 ### Entry Disc

-This is a components that consist of a single static wiring instance, and represents the connection between the keyboard and the rotors.
+This is a component that consist of a single static wiring instance, and represents the connection between the keyboard and the rotors.
 In most Enigma models, the wiring was straight through, and performed no translation.

 ### Wheel